 See our link below for some reuse options.

 As a last resort, shingles can be disposed for a charge at Alpha Ridge Landfill (see our page for tip fee rate).

-Place used needles in an empty plastic bottle (ex. detergent bottle) to protect the trash collection crew.
+Place used (or unused) needles in an empty plastic bottle (ex. detergent bottle) to protect the trash collection crew.
 When the bottle is full, add the cap and put the bottle in your TRASH.

 - Your local pharmacy may offer disposal or exchange services